 If you’re wondering why your baby is crying while bottle feeding, you are most likely eager to figure out how to solve the problem.
 Before you write it off as an allergy, it’s best to look at all the possibilities that could be causing your baby’s distress.
 Let’s look into the most common reasons why your baby might be crying while bottle feeding.

-Why would a baby cry during a bottle feeding?
+Why would a baby squirm and cry while bottle feeding?

 According to the NCBI (National Center of Biotechnology Information,) around a quarter of all infants spend a significant portion of the first few months of their life crying excessively and not responding to the desperate soothing attempts of their parents.
 Excessive crying in infants, especially for several hours in the morning or afternoon, is usually referred to as colic.